-From Miley Cyrus' giant cat to PSY's crazy mash-up with MC Hammer, check out the 10 most memorable AMAs performances ever.
+From Miley Cyrus' giant cat to Taylor Swift's perfect self-parody, check out the 10 most memorable AMAs performances ever.

 Beyonce - 'Single Ladies (Put a Ring On It)' (2008)

 Flanked by a pair of dancers just like in her "Single Ladies" music video, Beyonce shimmied and glimmered through the Sasha Fierce classic during the 2008 show.
 Moving her stunning body in a simple black-and-white outfit, Queen Bey effortlessly commanded the stage with some well-timed audience engagement and without any big-budget histrionics.
 Simply stated, it was a classic Beyonce performance in a long line of them, and had us pointing to our ring fingers by song's end.